List of Mentors for NZSA Mentor Programme

 Her second novel ‘Shadow of the Boyd’ was shortlisted for NZ Post Children’s Book Awards and won the LIANZA Esther Glen medal in 2011.
 Her novel ‘1915 Wounds of War’, was the second book in the Scholastic WW1 Series Kiwis At War, and has recently had its third reprint.

-Diana’s first picture book ‘I Had a Brother’ came out in July this year with OneTree House Publishing.
-She has another junior historical novel Chasing Silver with a publisher, and is now working on a contemporary YA novel Judging is Lethal and writing script for her local museum exhibitions.
+Diana’s first picture book ‘I Had a Brother’ came out in July 2019 with OneTree House Publishing and was awarded a Storylines Notable Book Award for 2020.
+She has another junior historical novel Chasing Silver with a publisher and is now working on a contemporary YA novel and researching and writing script for her local museum exhibitions.

 Area: Central Otago